 - Sometimes, in situations with lots of noise and commotion, your dog may not be able to hear you correctly.
 Knowing the proper hand signal for each command helps you communicate through all the audio clutter.

 - Many dogs lose their hearing at certain parts of their life.
 Knowing hand signals will give then a leg up on your communication if their hearing ever deteriorates.

-Here are a few excellent resources (all short videos) to help get you started on teaching hand signals to your dog.
+Here are a couple excellent resources (all short videos) to help get you started on teaching hand signals to your dog.

 Don’t listen to that old adage, “You can’t teach an old dog new tricks.”
 It’s just not true.
-Your dog can keep learning new things throughout its entire life.
-They WANT to keep learning.
-So keep challenging your dog.
+Your dog can keep learning new things throughout their entire life.
+They WANT to keep learning, so keep challenging your dog.
 Keep rewarding and celebrating their success.
 It’s proven to be beneficial for BOTH you and your pup.

-In addition to all the above-mentioned mental and physical benefits to keeping your dog in training throughout its life, training can also keep your dog safe, and less likely to get into trouble.
+In addition to all the mental and physical benefits to keeping your dog in training throughout their life, training can also keep your dog safe, and less likely to get into trouble.